CieloCris/Mission_to_Mars_/README.md

 ![Alt text](/Resources/scraping_hemi.png "imagen3")

 ##### Deliverable 3:
-- We changed background with different gray colors, formated the pattern of our table and modified some heights.
+- We changed background with different gray colors, formated the pattern of our table, and modified some heights.